pluma/fynx/README.md

 * **key**: *string*

-  The key identifying the store within the keyed store.
+  The key identifying the store within the collection.

 **Examples**

 *TODO*

-### keyedStore.toJSON
+### collection.toJSON

-Returns a plain object representation of the keyed store with each property name and value representing each key and store value.
+Returns a plain object representation of the collection with each property name and value representing each key and store value.

 **Examples**

 *TODO*

-## createKeyedStore.of
+## createCollection.of

-Behaves exactly like `createKeyedStore` but takes a store factory function as additional argument.
+Behaves exactly like `createCollection` but takes a store factory function as additional argument.

-Note that all stores of the keyed store will be created using the same function and arguments.
+Note that all stores of the collection will be created using the same function and arguments.

 **Arguments**

 * **createStore**: *function*

-  Function that will be used to create the stores at the keyed store's keys, e.g. `createRawStore`.
+  Function that will be used to create the stores at the collection's keys, e.g. `createRawStore`.

 * **emptyValue**: *any* (optional)

-  Stores created by the keyed store will be initialized to this value.
+  Stores created by the collection will be initialized to this value.

 * **prepare**: *function* (optional)